cnguy/kayn/README.md

 // getSummoner request FAILED; required params `id` (int) or `name` (string) not passed in

 k.ChampionMastery.get(rprint)
-// getChampMastery request FAILED; required params `playerID` (int) AND `championID` (int) not passed in
+// getChampMastery request FAILED; required params `playerId` (int) AND `championId` (int) not passed in

 /*
   Notice the OR and the AND!!
-  Note: getChampMastery is the only method that can't take in an 'id' parameter, because it requires both a 'playerID' and a 'championID'!
+  Note: getChampMastery is the only method that can't take in an 'id' parameter, because it requires both a 'playerId' and a 'championId'!
 */

 /*